TheCookieLab/TransformersTCGAnalyzer/README.md

 * Is there a deck list where Shock Absorbers is better than Reinforced Plating?

 Looking to answer all these questions and more!

+I'm looking for any and all collaborators.
+Do you play Transformers TCG and know Java?
+Do you play Transformers TCG and have burning probability questions?
+Come on down!